How to set up a Slack inbox in Front

 View in Front:

-Option 2: Separate conversations
+Option 2: Create multiple conversations in Front

-Use this threading option if you want to treat each top-level message in Slack as a separate "ticket".
+• Use case: Use this threading option if you want to treat each top-level message in Slack as a separate "ticket".

 View in Slack: